 | Teams | From ~$35/user/mo | Collaboration, centralized billing, more power | Small teams |

-Prices shift as Replit updates its plans, so always check the current page — but the structure is what matters: free to learn, a modest monthly fee once you go live.
-For what it replaces (a developer, a server, and a lot of time), I consider it a bargain.
+Prices shift around as Replit updates its plans, so always check the current page — but it's the structure that matters: free to learn, then a modest monthly fee once you go live.
+For what it actually replaces (a developer, a server, and a whole lot of time), I honestly think it's a bargain.

 The honest pros and cons